 The jury pool consisted of 85 people.

-Dukes is facing three charges in Irwin County, including making false statements in the death and disappearance of his former teacher that his friend and former classmate is accused of killing.
+Dukes is facing four charges in Wilcox County, including making false statements in the death and disappearance of his former teacher that his friend and former classmate is accused of killing.
 The trial comes two weeks before Ryan Duke is set to go on trial.

 The former beauty queen and teacher in Ocilla disappeared 13 years ago.
 Dukes, who is accused of being an accomplice to Duke, is set to give his testimony one day this week.